abhijith95/RL_trading/readme.md

 The excel data to be used in this problem shall be built by using the dataBuilder module.
 Please note that each sheet in excel shall contain the data for Open, High, Low, Close, Adj Close, Volume.
-Also kindly ensure that the naming of these sheets are case sensitive and have it the same as described above.
+Also kindly ensure that the naming of these sheets as they are case sensitive and have it the same as described above.

 ## States and actions